 Some reasons you might contact a lactation consultant include:

 Some parents find that sharing their struggles with an IBCLC can lead to strategies they hadn’t thought of before.
-An LC can share simple tips on everyday struggles, like keeping your snuggly newborn awake to latch or preventing a distracted ten-month-old from crawling away during a feed.
+An LC can share simple tips on everyday struggles, like keeping your snuggly newborn awake to latch or preventing a distracted 10-month-old from crawling away during a feed.

 No question or issue is too small—seriously.
-You deserve support as you feed your baby, no matter where you are on the journey.
+You deserve support as you feed your baby, no matter where you are in the process.

 Almost every breastfeeding mother experiences a problem or roadblock at some point.
 It’s completely normal to have ups and downs.
 Reaching out for help when you need it can make a huge difference in your overall experience and breastfeeding relationship.

-Some insurance companies will cover visits with lactation consultants, while others do not.
+Supportive programs like Medela Family7 exist, and are free to sign up for.
+You can get tons of expert-backed tips, content, and resources right to your inbox, so you can be as informed as possible when it comes to common nursing and pumping challenges.Some insurance companies will cover visits with lactation consultants, while others do not.
 If your insurance doesn’t cover breastfeeding support, you may also be able to pay for an IBCLC with HSA funds.
 Many lactation consultants also offer a sliding scale for their services.